 VI.
 Conclusion

 The price advantage of dermatology clinics in Seoul is indeed real.
 High-end treatments such as Thermage and Ulthera are usually 30% to 50% cheaper than in Taiwan, while treatments like hyaluronic acid injections and laser therapies offer even greater value for money.
-However, price is just one factor—when choosing a clinic, it’s also important to consider the doctor’s license, the quality of the equipment, and the thoroughness of the pre-treatment consultation.
+However, price is just one factor—when choosing a clinic, it’s also important to consider the doctor’s qualifications, the quality of the equipment, and the thoroughness of the pre-treatment consultation.

 Do your homework before traveling so that you can spend every penny wisely on your trip.